yliu213/ACC25_ROS2/README.md

 cd ..
 colcon build
 ```
 The version of px4_msgs package MUST match the version of px4 version.
+Otherwise the program will experience some unexpected behavior.

 ### 6. Modify /.bashrc
 ```